Book Now Make a Enquiry

 • Breakfast.
 Lunch and Dinner Included

-The trail to Dingboche promises an outstanding views of the mountains and an awesome experience as many claim.
-The first part of the trail is relatively moderate with river crossings along wooden bridges, climbing up large steps through colorful gateways, and the ever-existing views of the Himalayas.
-The climb to Dingboche begins once we reach the Imja Valley and the Lobuche River.
-The trek to Dingboche is as picturesque as the village itself.
-Overnight at Dingboche.
+The trail to Dingboche promises outstanding views of the mountains and an excellent experience, as many claim.
+The first part of the trail is relatively moderate, with river crossings along wooden bridges, climbing up large steps through colourful gateways, and the ever-existing views of the Himalayas.

 • Guest House